cjstoddard/My-Freebsd/My-FreeBSD-Wayfire.md

     chmod 700 ~/.cache/run

-add this line to your .bashrc, .zshrc, .cshrc or whatever rc file for the shell you use and reboot.
+add this lines to your .bashrc, .zshrc, .cshrc or whatever rc file for the shell you use and reboot.

     export XDG_RUNTIME_DIR=~/.cache/run
+    alias wayfire='dbus-launch wayfire'

 Next, we need to start the services needed for proper functioning of Wayfire.